Azure-Samples/nodejs-microservices/docs/workshop.md

 ![Screenshot of all container apps metrics](./assets/graph-metrics-all.png)

-Now you should see a nice chart with the Replica Count over time of all three microservices.
+After you're done, you should see a nice chart with the Replica Count over time of all three microservices.
 Let's save this chart on the dashboard!

 Select *Save to dashboard* and choose **Pin to dashboard**: